Victory Addiction Recovery Center: Treating Clients with Dignity and Respect

 Providing Personalized Care to Heal the Mind, Body, and Spirit

 Victory’s treatment team knows that while individuals may have similar symptoms, different interventions may be needed to promote a lasting recovery.
 Personalized treatment plans can involve group and individual counseling, as well as a wide range of comprehensive therapies.
 “We treat the whole person, taking into account mental and social factors, rather than just the symptoms of a disease,” Cunningham said.
 “We do this by addressing co-occurring medical, psychiatric, or dental issues with a qualified professions.
-Therapy strategies, exercise, acupuncture, recreation therapy, and promoting proper nutrition are some of the methods we use.”
+Therapy strategies, exercise, recreation therapy, and promoting proper nutrition are some of the methods we use.”

 Victory’s small unit size gives staff the opportunity to meet each client’s individual needs with personal care.
 “Due to our size, we are able to address medical or clinical issues quickly because we are on the unit with the patients,” Cunningham said.
-“We spot who is feeling down, isolating, or more irritable them usual and can intervene quickly.”
+“We spot who is feeling down, isolating, or more irritable than usual and can intervene quickly.”

 All treatment plans are developed by licensed staff members trained in chemical dependency and committed to helping individuals with substance use disorders develop a foundation for lasting sobriety.
 “With Victory’s team longevity, the majority of a client’s treatment team will be comprised of individuals who have worked together for years.
 This provides coordinated, comprehensive care,” Cunningham said.
 “Programming is offered seven days per week to keep the client engaged in the healing process throughout the entire course of treatment, with 24/7 access to staff who can address any problems a client may encounter in the earliest stages of sobriety.”